digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 In this notebook, we have learned to

-- Stop and resume your work in a GitHub Codespace
 - Write object-oriented code in Python
-- Programmatically use CoLRev
+- Use CoLRev programmatically
 - Save and commit changes in a CoLRev project
+- Use stop and resume in GitHub Codespaces

 Remember to delete your [codespace](https://github.com/codespaces){: target="_blank"} after the session.